-Canon SL2 versus Panasonic GH4
+Canon SL2 vs Panasonic GH4

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in June 2017 and February 2014.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in June 2017 and February 2014.
 The SL2 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (SL2) and a Four Thirds (GH4) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (9 percent) than the Canon SL2.
 Moreover, the GH4 is markedly heavier (24 percent) than the SL2.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (SL2) and the Micro Four Thirds Lens Catalog (GH4).
 Mirrorless cameras, such as the GH4, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.